mdn/content/files/en-us/web/api/audiocontext/setsinkid/index.md

 To use this method, the user must grant `'speaker-selection'` permission via the [Permissions API](/en-US/docs/Web/API/Permissions_API), or via a {{domxref("MediaDevices.getUserMedia()")}} call.

-In addition, this feature may be blocked by a [`speaker-selection`](/en-US/docs/Web/HTTP/Headers/Permissions-Policy/speaker-selection) [Permissions Policy](/en-US/docs/Web/HTTP/Permissions_Policy) set on your server.
+In addition, this feature may be blocked by a [`speaker-selection`](/en-US/docs/Web/HTTP/Headers/Permissions-Policy/speaker-selection) [Permissions Policy](/en-US/docs/Web/HTTP/Permissions_Policy).

 ## Syntax